 - The Trust has additional safeguarding and child protection responsibilities set out in the Statutory Framework for the Early Years Foundation Stage (EYFS).
 Registered providers must notify Ofsted within 14 days of any allegation of serious harm or abuse by any persons living, working or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere).
 This is the case within the Trust: the Trust informs Ofsted and the local Early Years' Service, as well as the Single Point of Access, of any allegations of serious harm. - a.
 Positive Handling at Hampton Pre-Prep & Prep: As set out in the Hampton Pre-Prep & Prep School's Terms and Conditions, parents give their consent to such physical contact as may accord with good practice and be appropriate and proper for teaching and instruction, and for providing comfort to a pupil in distress or to maintain safety or good order, or in connection with a pupil's health and welfare.
 Please refer to the Restrictive Physical Intervention Policy for further information. - b.
 Supervision Meetings: In accordance with the Statutory Framework for the Early Years Foundation Stage, termly supervision meetings take place between the Head of Pre-Prep & Prep and members of staff in the Pre-Prep & Prep. - c.
-Use of cameras and mobile phones: The Trust provides a number of cameras for use in school, therefore, members of staff at Hampton Pre-Prep & Prep are not permitted to use their own cameras unless permission has been granted by the Hampton Pre-Prep & Prep Headmaster.
-Mobile phones are strictly forbidden in EYFS areas, therefore staff at Hampton Pre-Prep & Prep must only use their mobile phones in the staff room, or in classrooms that are empty of children (see point 18 above).
+Use of cameras, mobile phones and other electronic devices with imaging and sharing capabilities: The Trust provides a number of cameras for use in school, therefore, members of staff at HPP&P are not permitted to use their own cameras unless permission has been granted by the Hampton Pre-Prep & Prep Headmaster.
+Mobile phones, cameras and other electronic devices with imaging and sharing capabilities are strictly forbidden in EYFS areas, therefore staff at Hampton Pre-Prep & Prep must only use such devices in the staff room, or in classrooms that are empty of children (see point 18 above).